Digital failure research project

 - Didn’t fully achieve their goals, despite best efforts and good intentions

-I’m running a short, anonymous survey to explore where digital projects face challenges, and what we can learn from them.
+In March and April I ran a short, anonymous survey to explore where digital projects face challenges, and what we can learn from them.

 - Tight, unrealistic timeframes leading to compromised outcomes